apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

      as of this writing.
 See discussion in include/nuttx/spi/slave.h and in the section entitle "SPI Slave" below.

-  9. A QSPI FLASH driver was added and verifed on 2015-11-10.
+  9. A QSPI FLASH driver was added and verified on 2015-11-10.
 This driver operated in the memory mapped Serial Memory Mode (SMM).
-See the "S25FL116K QuadSPI FLASH" section below for futher information.
+See the "S25FL116K QuadSPI FLASH" section below for further information.

  10. On-chip FLASH support as added and verified on 2015-11-13.
 See the "Program FLASH Access" section below for further information.